Cart 0 items: $0.00

 One of our favourite spots is American River’s Cannery Walk.
 Find out more here

-Spending an afternoon this way is iconically Kangaroo Island.
-And there’s nothing better than slow-cooked local lamb, vegetables and red wine simmered for hours.
+Spending an afternoon this way is iconic of Kangaroo Island.
+There’s nothing better than slow-cooked local lamb, vegetables, and red wine simmered for hours.

 Favourite Sunset Spot?
 West Bay Beach, Flinders Chase National Park